Last Man Standing (MC Eiht album)

-Last Man Standing is the third studio album by American rapper MC Eiht, and his first solo album outside the Compton's Most Wanted brand.
-It was released on November 11, 1997 through Epic Street.
-Recording sessions took place at X Factor Studios, Echo Sound, Half Oz.
+Last Man Standing is the third studio album by American rapper MC Eiht.
+It was released on November 11, 1997, through Epic Street.
+The recording sessions took place at X Factor Studios, Echo Sound, Half Oz.
 Studios, Skip Saylor Recording, and Track Record in California.
-Production was handled by MC Eiht, DJ Slip, DJ Muggs, Massive and Daz Dillinger.
-It features guest appearances from Boom Bam, Big Nasty, B-Real, Da Foe, Daz Dillinger, Hie Tiimes, Lil' Hawk and Mon-Diggi.
+The album was produced by MC Eiht, DJ Slip, DJ Muggs, Massive, and Daz Dillinger.
+It features guest appearances from Boom Bam, Big Nasty, B-Real, Da Foe, Daz Dillinger, Hie Tiimes, Lil' Hawk, and Mon-Diggi.
 The album peaked at number 64 on the Billboard 200 and at number 13 on the Top R&B/Hip-Hop Albums chart in the United States.